AmirShkolnik/Cups-of-Joy/README.md

 The team behind "Cups of Joy" understands how important it is to protect the privacy and personal details of all users.
 That's why they have made data security one of their top priorities throughout the development process.

+#### CRUD functunalities

-- **CRUD functunalities:** Django has special tools that make sure only the right people can view, add, change or delete information on a website.
+ Django has special tools that make sure only the right people can view add, change or delete information on a website.
 These tools work together to keep everything safe and secure.
 First, there are "class-based views" that handle the basic actions like viewing, editing, and deleting information.

 These views make it easy to write code for common tasks.
 Next, Django has an "authentication system" that checks if a user is logged in or not.
 If they are not logged in, it won't let them do certain things like edit or delete information.

 This authentication system has special mixins called "LoginRequiredMixin" and "UserPassesTestMixin".
 These mixins work with the class-based views to make sure that only logged-in users can perform certain actions.